 A backoff in blackjack means, at best, having your bet limit limited to the minimum table limit.
 However, more often than not, you will be banned from playing blackjack or even banned from that casino or site.
 In most cases, your info will be passed to other casinos in the area or to sister sites online, and you will be prevented from playing in these establishments before you even start.

-Casinos are also legally allowed to do this as they are private establishments and can refuse service to anyone as long as it’s not based on race, gender, sexual orientation, etc. Whatever money you manage to make before getting kicked out or banned, though, is legally yours, and casinos have to cash out your winnings.
+Casinos are also legally allowed to do this (in most states) as they are private establishments and can refuse service to anyone as long as it’s not based on race, gender, sexual orientation, etc. Whatever money you manage to make before getting kicked out or banned, though, is legally yours, and casinos have to cash out your winnings.

 Where to Try Out Card Counting